-The Santa Fe Opera joins the world in mourning the death of Justice Ruth Bader Ginsburg
+The Santa Fe Opera joins the world in mourning the death of U.S. Supreme Court Justice Ruth Bader Ginsburg

 The world has lost a towering intellect and we have lost a beloved and supportive opera fan and friend.
 We extend our deepest sympathies to her family, friends and the many artists she delighted over the years with her presence and appreciation.

 —The Santa Fe Opera Family

 Video from then-Santa Fe Opera Production and Facilities Director Paul Horpedahl of a standing ovation prior to a performance of “The Italian Girl in Algiers,” on August 9, 2018.